This post may contain affiliate links. Please see my disclosure policy for details.

 This traditional salad dish originates from Russia and is often nicknamed a Herring under a fur coat!

-As Christmas was banned during the Soviet Era, including Lithuania, people usually served this dish up at New Year for the special occasion.
+As Christmas was banned during the Soviet Era, including Lithuania, people usually served this dish up on New Year for the special occasion.

 If you’re worried about the fish tasting too strong, don’t worry.
 I actually couldn’t tell there was fish in my salad!
 All the flavours complimented each other so well and it was so indulgent.